joao-gabriel-gois/serverless-certificate/README.md

 ### Running Locally

+First of all, it is necessary to install DynamoDB locally:
+- `sls dynamodb install`

 In order to run functions locally, run the following command:
 - `npm run db:dev` if you're using NPM and in another shell run `npm run app:dev`;
 - `yarn db:dev` if you're using Yarn and in another shell run `yarn app:dev`;